II.4.1 Formal and Administrative Compliance Check

 – The submitted application form has to be filled out in all its parts in English language;

-– The signed lead partner declaration has to be submitted using the respective template provided by the programme;
+– The signed lead partner declaration has to be submitted using the lead partner declaration template provided by the programme;

-– The partner declaration has to be submitted using the respective template provided by the programme;
+– The partner declaration has to be submitted using the project partner declaration template provided by the programme;

 – For private lead applicants, the required supporting documents listed in chapter II.2.1.4 have to be submitted.